 How Many Watt Solar Panels Do I Need Camping?

-The power rating of the panel you need when camping depends on the power capacity of your electronic devices.
-It also depends on the number of hours of direct sunlight available in the camping location.
+The panel’s power rating you need when camping depends on the power capacity of your electronic devices.
+It also depends on the hours of direct sunlight available in the camping location.

 Here is how it works:

 Then in the camping location, if you get 5 hours of direct sunlight.
-The number of watts you will need is 20/5 = 4 watts.
+The number of watts you will need is:

-To get the total number of watts, you will need, repeat the steps above for each of your devices.
+Repeat the steps above for each device to get the total watts you need.
 Then add up the total number of watts.

 It is advised that you overestimate the number of watts you need by at least 20%.
-So, if you calculate a total power requirement of 100 watts, opt for a panel with an output of at least 120 watts.
+So, if you calculate a total power requirement of 100 watts, opt for a panel with an output of at least 120.

 Is a Portable Solar Panel Worth It for Camping?